Homogenization of elasto-plastic plate equations with vanishing hardening: Dimension reduction of heterogeneous elasto-plastic plate model with hardening

 \subsection{The rescaled problem}

 As usual in dimension reduction problems, it is convenient to perform a change of variables in such a way to rewrite the system on a fixed domain independent of $h$.
-To this purpose, we consider the open interval $I = \left(-\frac{1}{2}, \frac{1}{2}\right)$ and set
+To this purpose, we set

 We consider the change of variables $\psi_h : \closure{\Omega} \to \closure{\Omega^h}$, defined as

 and the linear operator $\Lambda_h : \M_{\sym}^{3 \times 3} \to \M_{\sym}^{3 \times 3}$ given by

 To any tuple $(\upsilon, \eta, q, \beta) \in \calA^{\rm hard}(\Omega^h, w^h)$, we associate a rescaled tuple $(u^h, e^h, p^h, \alpha^h) \in H^1(\Omega;\R^3) \times L^2(\Omega;\M^{3 \times 3}_{\sym}) \times L^2(\Omega;\M^{3 \times 3}_{\sym}) \times L^2(\Omega)$ defined as follows: